fairlearn/fairlearn/docs/user_guide/mitigation.rst

 significantly lower accuracy.
 Regardless, it is a useful data point to compare results with.

-:class:`ThresholdOptimizer` expects an estimator that provides it with scores.
-While the output of :class:`ThresholdOptimizer` is binary, the input need not be.
-In fact, real valued input, e.g. from a regressor, provides it with many more options to create thresholds.
-For :math:`n` input data points with :math:`m \leq n` different score values it has :math:`m+1` different thresholds.
-At each threshold one can create one of two thresholding rules, i.e. functions that indicate which data points get label :code:`1` based on their score.

 We can think of each thresholding rule as a binary classifier and determine its true positive rate and false positive rate.
 The code below visualizes the threshold selection process with an ROC curve.